-Only includes sites that do not have planning permission at 1 April 2020 but are considered likely to come forward and be liable for CIL in the period 2020/21 to 2022/23.
+Only includes sites that do not have planning permission at 1 April 2021 but are considered likely to come forward and be liable for CIL in the period 2021/22 to 2023/24.
 These are indicative CIL figures, final CIL liability will be set out in a CIL Demand Notice.

-Site Dwellings Potential CIL liability Explanation Gosport Waterfront and Town Centre 30 £60,000 Based on 30 dwellings in CIL zone 2 using space standard for 2 bed (3 person home) in Design SPD (66 sqm).
-Figure of £180,000 halved to account for potential affordable housing.
-9 to 11 High Street, Gosport (19/00157/FULL) 11 £29,530 Based on proposal in CIL zone 2 17A High Street, Gosport (20/00051/FULL) 9 £43,622 Based on proposal in CIL zone 2 Total indicative CIL (including existing demand notices) £371,086
+Site Dwellings Potential CIL liability Explanation Gosport Waterfront and Town Centre - Former Police Station Redevelopment 20 £53,000 Based on 20 dwellings in CIL zone 2 using space standard for 2 bed (3 person home) in Design SPD (66 sq.m) which could be delivered between 2021/22 and 2023/24.
+Halved to account for potential affordable housing.
+Total indicative CIL (includ demand notices) ding existing £404,328